-EMpower’s 3nd grant to Jan Sahas will enable 800 girls and boys from manual scavenging communities to gain educational support and leadership skills through dignity centres.
-They will create girl-led, evidence based monitoring tools to access discrimination-free formal schooling and to end discrimination against manual scavengers.
+EMpower’s 4th grant to Jan Sahas will enable 1500 girls and boys from manual scavenging communities to gain educational support and leadership skills through dignity centers.
+They will implement girl-led, evidence based social actions to access discrimination-free formal schooling and to end discrimination against manual scavengers.

 Primary Location: Madhya Pradesh